So you have a new Hero5 Black? Nice! Here are 6 GoPro Hero5 tips and tricks to help you get the most from your new camera.

 In this post, you’ll learn everything from changing the lens cover, to locking the touch screen and how to change the settings to extend the battery life.

-Last month, Dena published her Hero5 review with her first footage.
+Dena published her Hero5 review with her first footage.
+See this at the end of the post.
 Now it’s time to take it up a level.
 Let’s get started!

 Prefer reading?
 See the full post below the video – plus a bonus tip.

 1. How to Remove the Lens Protector (Hero5 Black)